 Since then major changes have been made to the proposals which required “a non-material amendment”.
 This was announced on 14 January on the Ealing web-site with 21 days to respond, and Ealing sent a notification to people on its mailing list.
 The Friends circulated it to all of our members on our email list.

-The Ealing Council web page gave only partial information so if you want to see the full detail you have to study the plans and documents through the Hounslow Council Planning Portal.
-The link takes you to the first page to check the terms and conditions then you should use the postcode W3 8LQ in the search box to find all the papers submitted.
+The Ealing Council web page gave only partial information so if you wanted to see the full detail you had to study the plans and documents through the Hounslow Council Planning Portal.
+This is no logner available but links to the designs are provided below.

 The internal layout of the Café has been altered, the kitchen space has been enlarged (which we thought was essential), while the area allocated to toilets has been reduced.
 The seating area inside has been increased from approx 88 sq m to 115 sq m (the existing café is approx 90 sq m).
 A hatch has been proposed to enable dog owners to be served from outside, with a special enclosed seating area for them.
 From inside, customers will have views of the grass area towards the Round Pond, or the children’s’ playground and path into the rest of the Park.
 They will also see through the full glass wall into the Carriage gallery.